 One of the most popular tourist attractions, especially in exotic countries, is the animal ride: may it be on elephants, ponies, donkeys or camels.
 These animals are often not held in appropriate conditions or treated with basic necessities.
 For example, they can be exposed to intense heat all day long without being given fresh water.
 Elephants are brutally mistreated whilst they are very young in order to make them docile and submissive.
 Despite barbaric training of these animals, direct contact with elephants, among other species poses an enormous security risk, as numerous accidents go to prove.

 Animal shows and entertainment involving animals often cause immense suffering.
 Whether the traditional bullfights in Spain and Portugal or cruel dog, bear and cockfights: animals are tortured in all of them, and it is the customer who is paying for this cruelty to take place.
-One of Spain's oldest traditions, bullfighting, for example, uses various techniques are used to irritate the animals before the spectacle gets underway.
+One of Spain's oldest traditions, bullfighting, for example, uses various techniques to irritate the animals before the spectacle gets underway.
 These can range from blows to the kidneys to pricking the sexual organs with needles or administering medication that makes the animals lose their sense of orientation.
 During the 'fight', the bull is often speared in the side.
 The highlight is the killing of the bull, whereby the animal usually dies by suffocating on its now blood after the 'coup de grace' ('blow of mercy').
 The bull never survives a fight.

 Besides these supposed tourist attractions, animal friends should also be cautious when purchasing souvenirs.
 Many shops sell items made of ivory, tortoiseshell or coral, and leather products made from the skins of exotic animals.
 Purchasing these items contributes to make protected species extinct.
 The import of souvenirs stemming from endangered species is banned by the Washington Convention to protect endangered animals and plants, and is punished by fines and even prison.